AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/overview.md

 |Developer|Develops AEM applications which consume content from different sources|Once granted permissions by the system administrator, developers can start their own journey developing solutions|
 |Deployment manager|Adds or updates an environment, runs pipelines, and deploys code to AEM environment or code-quality.|Once granted permissions by the system administrator, deployment managers can start their own journey managing deployments|

-Illustrate the complete process of onboarding and then using AEM as a Cloud Service, the roles of AEM users, developers, and deployment managers are explored briefly as additional, optional parts of the journey.
+This onboarding guide illustrates the complete process of onboarding as a system administrator.
+The roles of AEM users, developers, and deployment managers are explored briefly as additional, optional parts of the journey.

+>[!TIP]
+>
+>If you are new to AEM as a Cloud Service, but are already familiar with AEM and are migrating from on-premise or Adobe Managed Services, be sure to check out the [AEM as a Cloud Service Migration Journey.](/help/journey-migration/getting-started.md)

 ## Onboarding Journey Overview {#overview}